Papaumas/AcademyLink/README.md

 8. php artisan serve

 ## Init project without xampp
-- Siga los pasos anteriores y edite los campos .env -> APP_URL y DB para que funcione con su programa.
+- Follow the steps above and edit the .env -> APP_URL and DB fields to make it work with your program.